-Yggdrasil is a piece of dance and physical theatre for children, inspired by performance artist Joseph Beuys and Debussy’s Prelude a l’apres-midi d’un faune, about the bond between nature and mankind and the myth of the tree of life.
+Yggdrasil is a piece of dance and movement theatre for children, inspired by performance artist Joseph Beuys and Debussy’s Prelude a l’apres-midi d’un faune, about the bond between nature and mankind and the myth of the tree of life.

 DEBUSSY AND BEUYS